rexrainbow/phaser3-rex-notes/docs/docs/particles.md

         ```
 - `quantity` : The number of particles to place on the source edge.
 Set to 0 to use `stepRate` instead.
 - `stepRate` : The distance between each particle.
 When set, `quantity` is implied and should be set to 0.
 - `yoyo` : Whether particles are placed from start to end and then end to start.
+Default is `false`.
 - `seamless` : Whether one endpoint will be removed if it's identical to the other.
+Default is `true`.

 #### Curve surce